elalawani/MSD/README.md

 # MSD — Medical Sensor Data Platform (Parkinson’s Finger-Movement Monitoring)

-MSD is a prototype platform for collecting, validating, and visualizing medical sensor measurements for Parkinson’s patients.
-It focuses on **standard-compliant data exchange (HL7 FHIR)** and **3D visualization** of finger-movement sensor data to support clinical workflows.
+MSD is a hospital-staff platform for validating and visualizing medical sensor measurements for Parkinson’s patients.
+The core focus is **standard-compliant data exchange (HL7 FHIR)** and a **3D visualization** of finger-movement sensor data to support clinical workflows.

 Repository: https://github.com/elalawani/MSD